A group of people working together

 M. B. Shapiro Award

-Deadline: Midnight on Wednesday 18 October 2023
+Deadline: midnight on Friday 18 October 2024

-The M B Shapiro Award is a late career award for clinical psychologists who have achieved eminence in the profession.
+The M B Shapiro Award is a late-career award for clinical psychologists who have achieved eminence in the profession.
 The award is given in honour of the late M B Shapiro.

 • Nominees and candidates must be full members of the DCP